jvgomez/fast_methods/doc/markdown/benchmarking.md

 Start and goal coordinates.
 Note the format: `s_x, s_y, s_z, ...` and `g_x, g_y, g_z, ...`.
 If the goal is omitted, the solvers will be rund through all the possible space.

 \note Configuring benchmarks with CFG files allows a unique start and unique goal.
-If you require multiple starts, you must code the benchmark as done in test_fmm_benchmark.cpp
+If you require multiple starts, you must code the benchmark as done in test_fm_benchmark.cpp

     [benchmark]